4wayhandshake/4wayhandshake.github.io/content/walkthrough/pilgrimage.md

 ![file disclosure poc](file%20disclosure%20poc.png)

 Success!
-Now I just need to figure out how I can harness this best :thinking:
+Now I just need to figure out how I can harness this best 🤔

 But first, that got me wondering, why did one attempt at CVE-2022-44268 work while another didn't?
 I'll try the one from PayloadAllTheThings again and see if I messed up something obvious...